Khan/wonder-blocks/packages/wonder-blocks-button/src/components/button.md

 - `beforeNav` is guaranteed to run async operations before navigation starts.
 You must return a promise from the callback function passed in to this prop, and the navigation will happen after the promise resolves.
+If the promise rejects, the navigation will not occur.
   This prop should be used if it's important that the async code completely finishes before the next URL starts loading.

 - `safeWithNav` runs async code concurrently with navigation when safe,